 Austal (ASB) has been a winner over a long period of time, despite weakness in the past 12 months.
 Because we consider that it will continue to add to our wealth over the long-term we are prepared to buy and sell the stock as the company responds to challenges over its medium term, as its future in US becomes more uncertain.
 We have been trading around a core position in this stock for a while now.
 To find out our latest trades sign up now.

 To read in more depth about ASX Gold stocks, click here.

 What is the right number of stocks?

-Typically, an investor new to the markets might buy small holdings in a couple of stocks at first, hopefully learn from the experience.
+Typically, an investor new to the markets might buy small holdings in a couple of stocks at first, hopefully learning from the experience.
 Over time that investor should increase the number of stocks and the size of holdings as time, confidence and experience combine to create a bigger portfolio balance.
-Once an individual owns more than 15-20 stocks, it can become time consuming to monitor them all, and it can be a good discipline to have to decide which stock you need to sell to make room for a new idea.
+Once an individual owns more than 15-20 stocks, it can become time-consuming to monitor them all, and it can be a good discipline to have to decide which stock you need to sell to make room for a new idea.

 Subscribe to our Small Cap report for just

 For the Ultimate Guide to ASX Lithium Stocks

 No restrictions, no limits.